The Link Between Food, Mood and Anxiety

 We’ve always been aware of how food affects our body, but a new field of nutritional psychiatry has a different way of looking at things.

-Dr. Uma Naidoo, a Harvard-trained nutritional psychiatrist, professional chef and author is a pioneer in the field of nutritional psychiatry, a growing specialty that’s been exploring how even small dietary changes can have a measurable impact on mental health.
+Dr. Uma Naidoo, a Harvard-trained nutritional psychiatrist is a pioneer in a growing specialty that’s been exploring how even small dietary changes can have a measurable impact on mental health.

-For example, just by making changes like cutting back on processed foods and adding more greens, lean protein and healthy fats to your meals, you could begin to make a positive impact on your own mental health.
+For example, just by cutting back on processed foods and adding more greens, lean protein and healthy fats to your meals, you could begin to make a positive impact on your own mental health.

 Did you know you mind and gut communicate?

-This is backed up by Dr. Wolfgang Marx, a senior research fellow at the Food and Mood Centre at Australia’s Deakin University and President of the International Society for Nutritional Psychiatry Research who says there is now enough data to support the hypothesis that a healthy diet can improve our mood.
+This is backed up by Dr. Wolfgang Marx, President of the International Society for Nutritional Psychiatry Research, who says there is now enough data to support the hypothesis that a healthy diet can improve our mood.

-There are also several observational studies that show a variety of healthy dietary patterns, particularly the Mediterranean diet, is associated with a reduced risk of depression, while high intakes of ultra-processed foods or diets that are ′pro inflammatory’ are associated with an increased risk of depression.
+But high intakes of ultra-processed foods or diets that are ′pro inflammatory’ are associated with an increased risk of anxiety and depression.

 These findings are based on a growing understanding about what’s called the gut-brain axis, a term that highlights the role that a well-nourished gut can play in regulating your mood